airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

 **If your current version of airbyte is < v0.31.0-alpha, you first need to upgrade to this version before upgrading to any later version.**

 The reason for this is that there are breaking changes made in v0.31.0-alpha, and the logic for these changes is removed in later versions, making it impossible to upgrade directly.
+To upgrade to v0.31.0-alpha, follow the steps in the following sections, but replace the `docker pull` or `wget` commands with the following:

 1. If you are in a cloned Airbyte repo, v0.31.0-alpha can be pulled from GitHub with